Let’s face it. Weeds in your lawn are an eye-sore. If you didn’t think so, you wouldn’t be here!

 Differences in Bermuda, Zoysia & St. Augustine Turfgrasses

-Bermudagrass is extremely drought tolerant, meaning it can withstand the hot summer sun and lack of rainfall.
-It reaches maturity fairly quickly when seeded into soil.
+Bermudagrass is extremely drought-tolerant, meaning it can withstand the hot summer sun and lack of rainfall.
+It reaches maturity fairly quickly when seeded into the soil.
 Once it’s established it can hold up against a lot of traffic and has a tolerance to low mowing heights.
 Bermudagrass does need a lot of specially formulated fertilizers to look its best and as a result, requires frequent mowing.

 Zoysiagrass is very diverse and includes at least 11 different species that can be used to build a lawn.
 It thrives in shade and doesn’t require as much fertilizer as other grass plants.
 Since the roots are shallow, zoysiagrass may not be as tolerant to drought.